URN/ob_one/README.md

 OB One
 ======

-Low latency outside broadcast receiver/transmitter for URN.
-OB One uses the OPUS codec to reduce tranmission size.
+URN's in house low latency outside broadcast receiver/transmitter for Linux.
+OB One uses the OPUS codec to reduce tranmission size at relative low cost to audio quality.

 ## Compatibility